Publisher: Icon Books Ltd

 Rosa was born into a family of artists and her father subscribed to Saint-Simonian principles, meaning that he believed in equal education for the sexes – this at a time when many girls were only taught domestic skills.
 Rosa learned to draw and read at home, but at school she was an unruly child.
 When a sewing apprenticeship failed, her father began training her as an artist.
 And once she started producing paintings of animals, her talent astonished those around her.

 But despite her professional prestige, Rosa’s lifestyle remained firmly at odds with 19th-century social mores.
 Though her art was conservative, her personal life was radical.
+The painter kept lions and monkeys in her home, she rode her horse resolutely astride and she was often mistaken for a man.
 She shared an intimate relationship with the eccentric, self-styled inventor Nathalie Micas, who nurtured the artist like a wife.
-Together Rosa, Nathalie and Nathalie’s mother bought a château on the edge of the Fontainebleau forest, and with Rosa’s menagerie of animals, Nathalie’s outlandish inventions and Mme Micas’s experimental cooking, the trio became one of the most extraordinary households of the day.
-When Nathalie died, Rosa fell into a similar relationship with American artist Anna Klumpke, whom she openly referred to as her ‘wife’.
+When Rosa’s fame brought her unimaginable wealth, she purchased a château on the edge of the Fontainebleau forest, and with her menagerie of animals, Nathalie’s outlandish inventions and Nathalie’s mother, Mme Micas’s experimental cooking, the trio became one of the most extraordinary households of the day.
+When Nathalie died, Rosa caused a scandal by falling into a similar relationship with the much younger American artist Anna Klumpke, whom she openly referred to as her ‘wife’.

 No Ordinary Woman explores what it meant to be a genius trapped in a body for which a gendered society predestined a subordinate role and the more modest pursuit of homemaking.
+The story tells of a woman fighting for equality and recognition in a gender-biased profession.
 It is a tale of passion and creativity, family and friendship, of one woman’s determination to do what she loved – and her refusal to compromise, whatever the cost.